-Customer mapping starts and ends with your location based business data spreadsheet:
+Customer mapping starts and ends with your location-based customer address spreadsheet:

 1. Include Addresses – Create an Excel spreadsheet of your business data that includes address records.
 Don’t skimp on the address data.
-I know, you’re a busy person and zip codes should be good enough.
+I know, you’re a wicked-busy person and ZIP codes should be good enough.
 But if you’ve got addresses in your data, use them.
-Create columns in your spreadsheet for address, city, state and zip code.
+Create columns in your spreadsheet for address, city, state and ZIP code.
 Alternatively you can use latitude and longitude coordinates, which are even more accurate.

-2. Include Additional Data – Include with your imported business location data any pertinent information that informs your business decisions.
-Perhaps include a column showing sales associated with each location.
-Does each customer falls into a certain category or type: retail, industrial, government?
-On your map you’ll be able to color code based on the data types or numeric ranges included in your additional data columns.
+2. Include Additional Data – Include any pertinent information that informs your business decisions with your imported business location data.
+Perhaps include a column showing sales results in dollars associated with each location.
+Does each customer fall into a certain category or type: retail, industrial, government?
+On your map you’ll be able to color-code based on the data types or numeric ranges included in your additional data columns.

-3. Consider importing your own symbols – Perhaps customer logo images or product jpegs will help you’re your business map quickly communicate critical data to your business map audience.
-Medical maps often use medical symbology to reflect clinician disciplines – A stethoscope image for doctors, life saving symbols for nurses, and a tooth for the dentist.
-Your map should quickly communicate to your map users.
-Make your map sing to your map viewers.
+3. Import Your Own Symbols – Perhaps customer logos or product jpegs will help your business map quickly communicate critical data to your business map audience.
+Medical maps often use medical symbology to reflect clinician disciplines – such as a stethoscope for doctors, life saving symbols for nurses, and a tooth for the dentist.
+Your map needs to communicate quickly to your map viewers.
+Use symbols to help inform your map viewers.

 4. Define Coverage Areas – Areas of interest, sales territories, and medical coverage areas can be easily displayed as a function of an imported location data sheet.
-If zip codes, counties or even Census tracts define your coverage areas, you can include a column in your data that defines those location segments.
-For instances, a list of zip codes for an entire home care coverage area, with another column for any preassigned CNA’s, will provide a coverage area map that displays the designated accountable nurse managing each zip code area.
-The zips will be colored according to the map legend or key.
+If ZIP codes, counties or even Census tracts define your coverage areas, you can include a column in your data that defines those location segments.
+Import the list of ZIP codes representing a home care coverage area, include another column for any preassigned CNA’s, and generate a coverage area map that displays a nurse for each ZIP code area.
+The ZIPs can be color-coded and defined in the map legend or key.

 5. Double check your data – I know.
 It’s you.
 You never screw up.
 But the old adage ‘garbage in, garbage out’ still applies.
 Make sure you don’t leave empty records where information should go.
-Glance at your addressing data – does it look right?
+Review your address data – does it look right?
 No weird country abbreviations are included by mistake, right?
 It happens.
-A lot.
-Take your time and double check that the data you are importing is solid, location based information.
+In fact, it happens all the time.
+Take your time and double check that the data you are importing is reliable, location-based information.
 Your map and your map viewers will thank you.

 The Wrap Up

-Your location based data sets are the key elements in deriving new perspectives on your business from business mapping.
+Your location-based data sets are the key elements in deriving new perspectives on your business from business mapping.
 So think it through.
-An excel spreadsheet of zip codes doesn’t tell you much about where your customers are versus where your competitors are until you import them onto a map and visually absorb the information.
+An excel spreadsheet of ZIP codes alone won’t tell you much about where your customers and your competitors are until you import them onto a business map and visually absorb the information.
 You’ll be amazed at what a zip code mapping tool, like Map Business Online will do for your perspective.

 Imagine going on an automobile trip around New England with your family for a week.
 Would you bring just a spreadsheet of all the planned stops and use that to navigate and determine driving times?
 No way.
 Your significant other would significantly kill you.
-A travel map can help pull a family through a vacation and ready them to face the next crisis in their personal drama called life.
-Wait.
-Did I say that out loud?
+A travel map will pull your family through vacation travel.
 Well anyway, it’s the same with a business map.
 Turn that spreadsheet into a data filled business map and start viewing your business strategically.

 Find out why over 25,000 business users log into MapBusinessOnline.com